I’m a fee-based investment advisor, and here’s what I offer to clients:

 I make no attempt to buy or sell securities in client portfolios because I believe the stock or bond market is going up or going down.
 This is called “market timing.”
 Sometimes it works, but a lot of times, it doesn’t.

-I believe that the best investment diversification is achieved by creating a portfolio of mutual funds (collections of stocks, bonds, REITS, commodities, etc.).
+I believe that the best investment diversification is achieved by creating a portfolio of mutual funds (collections of stocks, bonds, REITS, commodities, etc.) and stocks.
 Mutual funds can be passively managed index funds or they can be actively managed.
+The stocks I pick can be of any market capitalization from “giant” to “micro” -caps.

 Actively managed mutual funds rely on the judgment of well-trained managers or teams of managers backed by experts who research the companies considered for investment.
 I believe that actively managed funds provide better long-run investment outcomes for my clients.

-I do not feel that I have the resources or the expertise to pick individual stocks and bonds for client portfolios.
-I also do not use hedge funds or derivatives in client portfolios, although I am not limited in their use.
+I do not use hedge funds or derivatives in client portfolios, although I am not limited in their use.
 I have no obligation to any fund company to use their mutual funds or to use a certain account custodian.